Four-stroke engine: Turbocharging

 A turbocharger is a supercharger that is driven by the engine's exhaust gases, by means of a turbine.
 A turbocharger is incorporated into the exhaust system of a vehicle to make use of the expelled exhaust.
 It consists of a two-piece, high-speed turbine assembly with one side that compresses the intake air, and the other side that is powered by the exhaust gas outflow.

 When idling, and at low-to-moderate speeds, the turbine produces little power from the small exhaust volume, the turbocharger has little effect and the engine operates nearly in a naturally aspirated manner.
 When much more power output is required, the engine speed and throttle opening are increased until the exhaust gases are sufficient to 'spool up' the turbocharger's turbine to start compressing much more air than normal into the intake manifold.
 Thus, additional power (and speed) is expelled through the function of this turbine.

 Turbocharging allows for more efficient engine operation because it is driven by exhaust pressure that would otherwise be (mostly) wasted, but there is a design limitation known as turbo lag.
 The increased engine power is not immediately available due to the need to sharply increase engine RPM, to build up pressure and to spin up the turbo, before the turbo starts to do any useful air compression.
+This can be overcome with antilag systems which use a number of methods to keep the turbo spooled at all times in race applications, in production cars this is usually done only by driver demand to reduce wear.
 The increased intake volume causes increased exhaust and spins the turbo faster, and so forth until steady high power operation is reached.
 Another difficulty is that the higher exhaust pressure causes the exhaust gas to transfer more of its heat to the mechanical parts of the engine.